John 1:3: Analysis

+This verse is part of the gospel's "Hymn to the Word" (John 1:1-18), which deals with the divinity, incarnation and authority of Jesus.

 Most Christian scholars agree that these words teach us, that all created things, visible, or invisible, were made by this eternal word, that is the Son of God.
-In the words of St. Augustine, He made, "all things, from an angel to a worm."
+In the words of St. Augustine, He made "all things, from an angel to a worm".

 This verse is also expanded in Col 1:16, “By Him,” i.e., the Word, “were all things created, that are in heaven, and that are in earth, visible and invisible, whether they be thrones, or dominions, or principalities, or powers: all things were created by Him, and for Him.”

 Commentary from the Church Fathers

+Thomas Aquinas assembled the following quotations regarding this verse from the early Fathers of the Church: